 Introduction

 Founders of successful apps build fortunes.
-For example, there were only 6 developers at Instagram when it was acquired by Facebook for $1B.
-And there were just 32 engineers at WhatsApp when it was acquired by Facebook for $19B… Consumers spent $120B in mobile apps in 2019 per App Annie report.
-That’s a huge market that keeps on growing and a huge opportunity for you!
+For example, there were only six developers on Instagram when Facebook acquired it for $1B.
+And there were just 32 engineers at WhatsApp when Facebook acquired it for $19B… Consumers spent $120B on mobile apps in 2019, per App Annie report.
+That vast market keeps growing, and it is a massive opportunity for you!

-It might be hard to break through the noise of the thousands of apps competing in the App Stores but it’s still possible, especially using the right tools.
-If you set these tools up correctly when launching, you will save time, money and learn significantly faster.
+It might be hard to break through the noise of the thousands of apps competing in the App Stores, but it’s still possible, especially using the right tools.
+If you set these tools up correctly when launching, time and you will save t money and learn significantly faster.

-For this article, we zoomed in with Artem Kubatkin who is the head of growth at Enki – an award-winning learn-to-code platform from Los Angeles featured globally in both Apple and Google app stores.
-Together we prepared eight tips to help you set up mobile analytics for your app and power it’s growth.
+For this article, we zoomed in with Artem Kubatkin, the head of growth at Enki, an award-winning learn-to-code platform from Los Angeles featured globally in both Apple and Google app stores.
+Together, we prepared eight tips to help you set up mobile analytics for your app and power its growth.

 The gold standards for mobile product analytics are Amplitude, Mixpanel, and Google’s Firebase.
-Firebase Google Analytics is virtually free, it integrates with Google Ads and can be used for push notifications (we’ll get into that a bit later).
-It’s one of the most popular SDKs globally, so it’s a great start for installing right away.
+Firebase Google Analytics is virtually free, integrates with Google Ads, and can be used for push notifications (we’ll get into that later).
+It’s one of the most popular SDKs globally, so it’s an excellent start for installing immediately.

-We also recommend installing either Amplitude or Mixpanel for deeper product analytics as both have good free plans to start with.
-Notably, however, if your app becomes somewhat successful you will then likely hit the limit on their free plans (million events per month in Amplitude or 1000 tracked users in Mixpanel).
-Hint: you can apply for the Amplitude’s or Mixpanel’s startup program, which will likely grant you a free 1-year account with a much higher data limit.
+We also recommend installing Amplitude or Mixpanel for deeper product analytics, as both have good free plans.
+Notably, if your app becomes somewhat successful, you will likely hit the limit on their free plans (a million events per month in Amplitude or 1000 tracked users in Mixpanel).
+Hint: you can apply for Amplitude’s or Mixpanel’s startup program, which will likely grant you a free 1-year account with a much higher data limit.
 Both platforms will require you to implement the SDK.

 Here is the chart we found regarding product analytics popularity based on Segment’s data (Segment is another data platform worth checking out.
 The data on the chart represents platforms that are not solely for mobile analytic platforms.
 You can find the full report here)

-You need to match your user revenue and the cost of acquiring them to an advertising campaign level in order to understand your marketing performance.
-If you are starting with just one acquisition channel like Facebook Ads, you can use the data provided within.
-However, as soon as you start acquiring customers from several channels, you will need an attribution platform.
+To understand your marketing performance, you need to match your user revenue and the cost of acquiring them to an advertising campaign level.
+If you are starting with just one acquisition channel, like Facebook Ads, you can use the data provided within.
+However, as soon as you acquire customers from several channels, you will need an attribution platform.

 There are three leaders in attribution: AppsFlyer, Adjust, and Branch.
-AppsFlyer is the most popular one, but it could be quite expensive with price per install at 5-6 cents.
-Alternative options include Kochava, Singular or Tenjin.
+AppsFlyer is the most popular one, but it could be quite expensive, with a price per install of 5-6 cents.
+Alternative options include Kochava, Singular, or Tenjin.

-You need to be able to communicate with your users, engage them, and retain them while they are not using the app.
+You need to communicate with your users, engage them, and retain them even when they are not using the app.
 The standard ways to do so are push notifications and emails.
-Instead of wasting your time programming this communication infrastructure yourself, you can use well-established and very inexpensive tools.
+Instead of wasting your time programming this communication infrastructure yourself, you can use well-established and inexpensive tools.

-“The solutions we like the most are OneSignal or Google’s Firebase for push notifications, and Sendgrid or MailChimp for emails” – says Artem from Enki.
-And yes, you do need to integrate the SDKs to make them work, but it’s much faster to do so than trying to reinvent the wheel with your own push notifications and email backend.
+“The solutions we like the most are OneSignal or Google’s Firebase for push notifications and Sendgrid ormails, MailChimp for e” – says Artem from Enki.
+And yes, you need to integrate the SDKs to make them work, but it’s much faster than trying to reinvent the wheel with your own push notifications and email backend.

-If you are using in-app subscriptions for monetization as most non-gaming apps do now, you’ll also have to handle server-side receipt validation as well as gathering accurate subscription data like trial-to-paid-subscriber conversion, trial cancellation, subscription cancellation, subscription renewal and more.
-The trick is to send this data to all of the platforms mentioned above in order to obtain accurate data for product and marketing decisions.
+Suppose you use in-app subscriptions for monetization as most non-gaming apps do now.
+In that case, you’ll also have to handle server-side receipt validation and gather accurate subscription data like trial-to-paid-subscriber conversion, trial cancellation, subscription cancellation, and renewal.
+The trick is to send this data to all the platforms mentioned above to obtain accurate data for product and marketing decisions.

-“We use Qonversion to get better insights into the subscriptions data for our Enki app.
-Saves time.” says Artem.
+“We use Qonversion to get better insights into the subscription data for our Enki app.
+Saves time,” says Artem.

-Qonversion allows users to integrate subscriptions easily and process all subscription-related data.
-No need to struggle with Apple’s StoreKit.
-Qonversion also provides subscription analytics and monitoring tools, plus you get out-of-the-box integrations with all of the above-mentioned platforms.
+Qonversion allows users to integrate subscriptions easily and process all subscription-related data—no need to struggle with Apple’s StoreKit.
+Qonversion also provides subscription analytics and monitoring tools; you get out-of-the-box integrations with all the abovementioned platforms.
 That’s what makes it an essential SDK to add.

 – 1 product analytics